Anvitha-git/AI-Driven-Resume-Screening/DEPLOYMENT.md

 # Free Deployment Guide

-This guide deploys all three parts for free using recommended providers:
+This guide deploys all three parts for free using your chosen stack:
 - Backend (FastAPI) on Render
-- Frontend (React) on Vercel or Netlify
+- Frontend (React) on Netlify
-- Chatbot (Rasa + Actions) on Fly.io using Docker
+- Chatbot (Rasa + Actions) on Render using Docker

 ## 1) Backend on Render
 - Create a Render Web Service from this repo.